Camping with dogs: how to plan a pet-friendly camping trip

 Dog tent or shelter: A small, portable tent to give your dog a safe space.

-There’s also pet tents that you can secure your dog in for the night next to yours!
-This one is our pic.
+There’s also pet tents like this one that are great for securing your dog in for the night!

 Dog life jacket: Essential if you’ll be near water.